 Herpes simplex virus

-Can I breastfeed with herpes simplex?
+Can I breastfeed with herpes?

 If a mother has herpes simplex virus, she can still breastfeed as long as the following precautions are observed:

-#1 Prevent your baby touching the sores
+#1 Prevent baby from touching the sores

 The breast milk from a breast with an active herpes lesion will need to be expressed to maintain the mother’s milk supply and prevent engorgement or mastitis.
 If this milk can be expressed without it coming into any contact with a herpes sore (or any breast pump part or hand that has been in contact with a sore), the expressed milk can be given to the baby.
 However if the milk has been in contact with a sore it should be thrown away (Mohrbacher, 2010).